Climate Action

 4. Climate change is already happening, and it’s detrimental to human life, too

-The impacts to human health are much scarier than any clown movie.
+The impacts to human health are much scarier than any child-eating clown movie.

-Rising temperatures — coupled with a growing number of people in cities and an increasing population of elderly — have increased heat-related deaths, according to a 2018 study in The Lancet.
+Rising temperatures — coupled with a growing number of people in cities and the increasing population of elderly — have increased heat-related deaths, according to a 2023 study in Nature Communications.

 But hyperthermia is not the only risk climate change brings to human life.
 Higher temperatures worsen air quality, negatively affect crop production, increase the spread of infectious diseases, and threaten freshwater deposits.